All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Melanotan II reduce arthritis inflammation?

 Melanocortin agonists have shown anti-inflammatory effects in joint tissue in preclinical models.
-Melanotan II activates these pathways, but it has not been clinically studied for arthritis.
+Melanotan II activates these pathways, but it hasn't been clinically studied for arthritis.
 Other treatments have stronger evidence for this application.

 Is BPC-157 better than Melanotan II for joint pain?